Canadian Bombshell Danielle Knudson Pops Out Of Her Bikini In Ultra-Hot Instagram Video

-Blonde bombshell Danielle Knudson sent temperatures soaring and pulses racing all over Instagram with her latest post.
+Blond bombshell Danielle Knudson sent temperatures soaring and pulses racing all over Instagram with her latest post.

-Currently on vacation in Italy, the Canadian-born beauty checked in with her ever-growing following on Tuesday and managed once again to keep fans glued to their screens with yet another scorching post.
+Currently on vacation in Italy, the Canadian beauty checked in with her ever-growing following on Tuesday and managed once again to keep fans glued to their screens with yet another scorching post.
 Reporting from Capri, Danielle flaunted her insane body in the cutest polka-dot bikini and sent followers into meltdown mode at the sight of her killer curves.

-Posing on a cozy chaise lounge chair, the gorgeous lingerie model enjoyed some well-deserved down-time as she sunbathed on what appeared to be a posh-looking terrace.
+Posing on a cozy chaise lounge chair, the gorgeous lingerie model enjoyed some well-deserved downtime as she sunbathed on what appeared to be a posh-looking terrace.
 The fair-haired beauty was the ultimate beach babe as she sunned her spectacular body in a stylish red lace-up bikini.
 Covered in countless white polka dots, the chic two-piece perfectly showcased Danielle’s hourglass figure, leaving fans drooling over her hotness.

 As she lounged on her back in the relaxing chair, resting comfortably on a fluffy towel, Danielle pointed the camera at herself and captured a short video that showed her soaking up the sun in the peaceful surroundings.
 The clip panned over her jaw-dropping body, giving fans a copious view of her chiseled features and glistening, bronzed skin, which was oiled down to perfection and glimmered as it caught the sunlight.

 Danielle showed off more than her glowing tan in the sizzling new video.
-The 30-year-old hottie put all of her best assets on display in the alluring polka-dot bikini, and brought some serious heat to Instagram in the process.
+The 30-year-old hottie put all of her best assets on display in the alluring polka-dot bikini and brought some serious heat to Instagram in the process.

 Made up of a plunging lace-up top and minuscule, low-waist bottoms, the revealing bikini did very little to cover up her fierce physique, beautifully accentuating her hourglass curves.
 Danielle gave fans an eyeful of her deep cleavage, nearly popping out of the skimpy bikini.
 A collection of gold chain necklaces adorned her decolletage, further luring the gaze to her perky bust.